Bobbinetor/CodeGenome/README.md

 ---

-*Binary Analysis Tool combines the power of Radare2 and strace to provide deep insights into executable code structure and behavior.*
+*CodeGenome combines the power of Radare2 and strace to provide deep insights into executable code structure and behavior.*